Beiersdorf

-Beiersdorf AG is a German multinational company that manufactures, retails personal-care products and pressure-sensitive adhesives headquartered in Hamburg, Germany.
+Beiersdorf AG is a German multinational company that manufactures personal-care products and pressure-sensitive adhesives headquartered in Hamburg, Germany.
 Its brands include Elastoplast, Eucerin (makers of Aquaphor), Labello, La Prairie, Nivea, Tesa SE (Tesa tape) and Coppertone.

 Although its shares are publicly listed, Beiersdorf is controlled by Maxingvest AG (parent company of Tchibo), which directly owns 50.49% of shares.

 Corporate structure and business segments

 Beiersdorf is organized in two separate business segments: consumer business and Tesa.
 The consumer business segment focuses on skin care, while the Tesa business, on self-adhesive products.
-Besides Nivea, Beiersdorf is owner of other brands like 8x4, Eucerin, Labello, La Prairie, Hansaplast and Florena.
+Besides Nivea, Beiersdorf is the owner of other brands like 8x4, Eucerin, Labello, La Prairie, Hansaplast and Florena.

 Divisional organization

 In 1974, the company introduced a divisional organization for cosmed, medical, pharma and Tesa.
 In 1989, the divisional organization was changed into skin care, adhesive products and wound care.
-The product range of Nivea as well as of Tesa was expanded.
-Especially Nivea products - the typical cream as well as sun creams, anti-age products and baby care.
+The product range of Nivea and Tesa was expanded—especially Nivea products - the typical cream, sun creams, anti-age products and baby care.
 In April 2001, the Tesa business segment was founded as an independent unit within Beiersdorf.
 Tesa focuses on developing self-adhesive products.

 Affiliates worldwide

 Beiersdorf is a global company with more than 160 affiliates worldwide.
-Its headquarters are located in Hamburg, Germany, as well as their research centre where new products are developed.
-With Nivea and Labello, the company has two strong brands from the first day and developed quickly into an international company.
+Its headquarters are located in Hamburg, Germany, as well as its research centre where new products are developed.
+With Nivea and Labello, the company had two strong brands from the first day and developed quickly into an international company.
 Due to the Second World War, the process of expansion temporarily stopped.
 It took some years to come back on the international stage as Beiersdorf had to rebuy the trademark rights.
 But at the end of the 1990s, 70 percent of the company's sales revenue was being generated outside Germany.
 Europe is the key market with 58 locations but the company keeps building its presence in markets around the world.
 The site in Vienna is being developed to a center for Central and Eastern Europe.
 Regional research centers are located in Wuhan (China) and Silao (Mexico) so the scientists can respond more effectively to the needs of the local markets.